nazarigue/freshHugo/content/case/Real-estate.md

 Aligner provides a reliable platform we use on a weekly basis to create high-impact listings and sell our customers’ property faster.
 **Translating and keeping real estate listings up-to-date in different languages has never been so efficient and organized**.
-LVM team uses a machine translation engine, matrix editor and collaboration features.
+LVM team uses a machine translation engine, dual editor and collaboration features.

 Aligner team thanks LVM for the collaboration!